 A recent interview with a KiCad developer prompted some reflection on KiCad and EDA (electronic design automation) tools in general.
 Below are samples of several PCB (printed circuit board) designs, created with KiCAD, and implemented as part of the SimpleIoT project in the last couple months.
-The experience has been excellent.
-Above all, the tool […]

 In 1972, Edsger W. Dijkstra published a paper titled The Humble Programmer.
 Dijkstra was trained in math and physics and was a university professor for much of his life.
 This paper is an interesting reflection on the history of computers and contains thoughts for the future.
 A few quotes are included below:

 Go does a lot of things well (good performance, easy to learn, very productive, extensive stdlib, excellent tooling, etc), but after programming with Go for three years (both embedded Linux and cloud applications), stability is the characteristic that really stands out.

 Some things in life you just have to experience to truly appreciate the value.
 One of these is auto-formatting/linting source code.
 When I started programming in Go in Vim, I naturally looked for editor support, and found the excellent vim-go project.
 Through this, I learned about gofmt and then goimports.
 These tools can be configured in your editor to automatically format your code when you save. goimports goes a step beyond and adds missing imports and removes unused ones.